zetxqx/gateway-api-inference-extension/README.md

 Gateway API Inference Extension optimizes self-hosting Generative Models on Kubernetes.
 This is achieved by leveraging Envoy's [External Processing] (ext-proc) to extend any gateway that supports both ext-proc and [Gateway API] into an **[inference gateway]**.

 [Inference Gateway]:#concepts-and-definitions

+## New!
+Inference Gateway has partnered with vLLM to accelerate LLM serving optimizations with [llm-d](https://llm-d.ai/blog/llm-d-announce)!

 ## Concepts and Definitions